Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

-\cite{nevavuori2019crop} proposes a yield prediction model for wheat and barley based on 2D-CNN architecture and UAV data, achieving reliable prediction accuracy.
-Nonetheless, yield prediction often requires the processing of time-series data.
-To this end, \cite{fernandez2021rice} create 3D-CNN models that simultaneously considered temporal, spectral, and spatial information to predict rice yield in the eastern Arkansas and Terai regions of Nepal, respectively.
-They find that using data from multiple timestamps yielded predictive performance similar to that of 2D-CNN architectures.
-However, if training with different datasets including multiple rice cultivars and growing environments, especially when there are significant cultivar- or environment-specific differences in the temporal patterns of vegetation indices, the 3D-CNN architecture generates more accurate prediction \cite{duan2021remote}.
-In addition, some crop growth cannot be fully captured by RS images since real-world crop growth is determined by many factors.
+However, the ML algorithm still suffers from limited representation capability.
+These issues affect their performances, especially in large-range prediction tasks.
+Recently, by automatically extracting the inherent deep features of targets, DL technology presents powerful representation ability \cite{lecun2015deep}.
+It has exhibited superior performances compared to existing process-based crop simulation models or ML methods on large-scale crop yield prediction tasks yield \cite{zhang2021integrating,nevavuori2019crop, maimaitijiang2020soybean}, where CNN and LSTM are the most commonly utilized architectures.
+Nevavuori et al. \cite{nevavuori2019crop} proposes a yield prediction model for wheat and barley based on 2D-CNN architecture and UAV data, achieving reliable prediction accuracy.
+Nonetheless, yield prediction often requires the processing of time-series data, as it can be used to capture yield trends as well as cyclical patterns for more accurate predictions.
+To this end, Fernandez et al. \cite{fernandez2021rice} create 3D-CNN models that simultaneously consider temporal, spectral, and spatial information to predict rice yield in the eastern Arkansas and Terai regions of Nepal, respectively.
+Here, spectral information reflects the growth condition and physiological characteristics of crops by recording their reflectance in different bands, while spatial information can obtain information on the spatial distribution and growth environment of crops.
+In addition, some crop growth cannot be fully captured by RS images since real-world crop growth is determined by many factors, such as soil, climate, and human activities.
 In this case, it may be insufficient to mine deep spatial and spectral features within the image based on CNN alone.
-To further integrate spatial-spectral depth features and spatial consistency, \cite{qiao2021exploiting} combines multi-kernel learning techniques to integrate two types of heterogeneous information into a 3D-CNN model to improve the yield prediction accuracy in three types of winter wheat growing areas.
+To further integrate spatial-spectral depth features and spatial consistency, Qiao et al. \cite{qiao2021exploiting} combines multi-kernel learning techniques to integrate two types of heterogeneous information into a 3D-CNN model to improve the yield prediction accuracy in three types of winter wheat growing areas.
+In addition to CNNs, the LSTM model, as a variant of the recurrent neural network, is particularly well-suited for processing temporal data due to the use of hidden states to capture information from previous states.
+In \cite{zhang2021integrating}, Landsat imagery and MODIS imagery are combined into the LSTM for yield prediction in maize-growing areas of China, where the LSTM outperforms LASSO and LightGBM algorithms.
+Similarly, Schwalbert et al. \cite{schwalbert2020satellite} uses multivariate OLS linear regression, RF, and LSTM models to predict soybean yields in southern Brazil, using a combination of MODIS multi-class products.